GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

  verify that it works correctly.
 See the tests in the canonical for an example of how to do this correctly.

-## Additional Best Practices

-The following are some general Java best practices that should be followed in samples to remain idiomatic.

-### Modern Java
+## Modern Java
 Prefer using modern idioms / language features over older styles.

+### Lambda's
-* Lambda's should be about 1-3 lines at most, otherwise it should be in a named method.
+Should be about 1-3 lines at most, otherwise it should be in a named method.
-  * Prefer to annonymous classes
+* Prefer lambda's to annonymous classes

+### Streams
-* Streams can be extremely compact, efficient, and easy to use - consider using them.
+Streams can be extremely compact, efficient, and easy to use - consider using them.
-  * Avoid side effects
+* Avoid side effects (changes outside the scope of the stream)
-  * Prefer for each loops to `.foreach`
+* Prefer `for` each loops to `.foreach()`
 * Checked Exceptions can be problematic inside streams.

+### Parallel Streams
-* Parallel Streams make make sense in some situations, but there are many situations where there use is a net loss.
+Parallel Streams make make sense in a few situations.
+There are many situations where there use is a net loss.
 Really think through your usage and consider what they might mean if you are already doing concurrent operations.

+## Additional Best Practices

+The following are some general Java best practices that should be followed in samples to remain idiomatic.

 ### Style
 Wherever possible (and when not conflicting any of the above guidelines), follow the